An invariance principle for the 1D KPZ equation: Introduction

 The `weak universality conjecture' for the 1D KPZ equation says that any 1D interface growth process that is driven by microscopic fluctuations, where the heights at neighboring points have a nontrivial effect on the growth of the height at a point, should converge to the KPZ equation in some suitable scaling limit~\cite{bertinietal94}.
 This is admittedly rather ill-posed, but it is one of the things that make the KPZ equation an object of central interest.

 There is now considerable evidence in favor of the weak universality conjecture, mainly in the form of rigorously proved convergences of various discrete growth models to the KPZ equation in a suitable space-time scaling limit.
-Some examples are: \begin{itemize} \item Asymmetric exclusion processes in the weakly asymmetric limit~\cite{bertinigiacomin97, amiretal11, dembotsai16, yang20, yang20c, yang21}. \item $q$-TASEP processes~\cite{borodincorwin14, corwintsai17}. \item Directed random polymers in the intermediate disorder regime~\cite{albertsetal10, albertsetal14a, albertsetal14b, morenofloresetal13}. \item A large class of stationary, weakly asymmetric, conservative particle systems~\cite{goncalvesjara14}.
+Some examples are: \begin{itemize} \item Asymmetric exclusion processes in the weakly asymmetric limit~\cite{bertinigiacomin97, amiretal11, dembotsai16, yang20, yang20c, yang21}. \item Models belonging to the class of stochastic vertex models~\cite{borodincorwin14, corwintsai17,corwinghosaletal18,yierlin19}. \item Directed random polymers in the intermediate disorder regime~\cite{albertsetal10, albertsetal14a, albertsetal14b, morenofloresetal13}. \item A large class of stationary, weakly asymmetric, conservative particle systems~\cite{goncalvesjara14}.
 The limit here is the energy solution of the KPZ equation, which was later shown to be unique in \cite{gubinelliperkowski17}.
 A more general result along the same line was proved later in \cite{diehletal17}. \item KPZ equation with smoothed nonlinearity, taken to the limit where smoothing is removed~\cite{funakiquastel15}. \item The KPZ equation with $(\partial_x f)^2$ replaced by $F(\partial_x f)$ for some general nonlinear function $F$, under appropriate limits of scaling space and time~\cite{hairerquastel18, hairerxu19}, confirming conjectures from \cite{halpinhealyzhang95, krugspohn91}. \end{itemize} A more complete list of references with a more extensive discussion can be found in~\cite[Section 6]{corwinshen20}.
 Of the papers cited above, our result is perhaps most closely related to the results of \cite{hairerquastel18, hairerxu19}, which therefore deserve some elaboration.
 In \cite{hairerquastel18}, the following two classes of SPDEs were considered:

 and

 where $\xi$ is white noise, $\epsilon$ is a parameter, and $F$ is an even function which was taken to be a polynomial in \cite{hairerquastel18} and extended to a larger class of functions in \cite{hairerxu19}.
 If $f_\epsilon$ is a solution to \eqref{eq:hq1}, then it was shown in \cite[Theorem 1.1]{hairerquastel18} that the rescaled map $(x,t)\mapsto f_\epsilon(\epsilon^{-1} x, \epsilon^{-2}t)$ converges in law to a solution of the KPZ equation as $\epsilon\to 0$, after subtracting off suitable renormalization terms.
 On the other hand, if $f_\epsilon$ is a solution to \eqref{eq:hq2}, then \cite[Theorem 1.2]{hairerquastel18} shows that the rescaled map $(x,t)\mapsto \sqrt{\epsilon}f_\epsilon(\epsilon^{-1} x, \epsilon^{-2}t)$ converges in law to a solution of the KPZ equation as $\epsilon\to 0$, after subtracting off suitable renormalization terms.
 These results hold when $F''(0)\ne 0$.
 If $F''(0)=0$, then a different scaling is needed, depending on the smallest $k$ such that the $k^{\textup{th}}$ derivative of $F$ at $0$ is nonzero.